-SUBJECT: AGENDA ITEM NO. 4
+SUBJECT: AGENDA ITEM NO. 1

 Comprehensive update to the City of Selma Municipal Code (SMC), Title 11 - Zoning to comply with current housing State law, promote consistency with the General Plan, clarify the development standards by removing redundant or obsolete code sections, and adding objective design standards for residential uses in accordance with Senate Bill 330.
+Continuation of the prior November 27, 2023 public hearing.